X-ray Security Scanner Market Size and Share

 By Application: Dominant product screening and accelerating people screening

-Product screening accounted for largest share of the X-ray security scanner market in 2024, reflecting its 72% share as cargo, baggage, and parcel checks became mandatory across air, sea, and road nodes.
-Cargo-specific mobile X-ray units deployed in Canada’s Greater Toronto Area illustrate rising demand for flexible platforms.[4]Canada Border Services Agency, “Deployment of Mobile X-ray Scanner,” canada.caPeople screening, underpinned by next-gen walk-through portals and AI-enabled threat recognition, is forecast to expand at 9.4% CAGR to 2030, narrowing the gap with product inspection.
-Rapid throughput and lower false-alarm rates make these units viable for rail hubs and sports arenas, two settings historically constrained by privacy hurdles.
+Product screening accounted for the largest share of the X-ray security scanner market in 2024, reflecting its 72% share as cargo, baggage, and parcel checks became mandatory across air, sea, and road nodes.
+Cargo-specific mobile X-ray units deployed in Canada’s Greater Toronto Area demonstrate a growing demand for flexible platforms.[4]Canada Border Services Agency, “Deployment of Mobile X-ray Scanner,” canada.caPeople screening, underpinned by next-gen walk-through portals and AI-enabled threat recognition, is forecast to expand at a 9.4% CAGR to 2030, narrowing the gap with product inspection.
+Rapid throughput and lower false-alarm rates make these units viable for rail hubs and sports arenas, two settings where privacy hurdles have historically posed challenges.

-The cargo & baggage sub-segment continues to absorb the bulk of spend, driven by 100% screening mandates and heightened narcotics detection initiatives at borders.
-Meanwhile, AI-powered parcel scanners optimized for e-commerce logistics are spawning a specialist vendor cohort that prioritizes speed over object size.
-These dynamics point to sustained leadership of product inspection within the broader X-ray security scanner market, yet the growth runway for people screening signals an emerging balance in capital budgets by the end of the decade.
+The cargo and baggage sub-segment continues to absorb the bulk of spend, driven by 100% screening mandates and heightened narcotics detection initiatives at borders.
+Meanwhile, AI-powered parcel scanners optimized for e-commerce logistics are giving rise to a specialist vendor cohort that prioritizes speed over object size.
+These dynamics indicate sustained leadership in product inspection within the broader X-ray security scanner market; however, the growth runway for people screening signals an emerging balance in capital budgets by the end of the decade.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.